Shashikant86/bddfire/README.markdown

     $ bddfire fire_cucumber

-One command will install Ruby Cucumber framework with all possibly supported tools in the 'cucumber' directory.
+This will create 'cucumber' direcory and one command will install Ruby Cucumber framework with all possibly supported tools in the 'cucumber' directory.
 This will create all the directories and files to support following tools
         * Capybara
         * Selenium-Webdriver
         * Poltergeist: PhantomJS based headless driver for capybara